okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/deployment-checklist/main/index.md

 ---
-title: Pre-launch checklist
+title: Deployment and pre-launch checklists
+excerpt: Learn about the items you might want to check when completing a deployment to production.
+layout: Guides
 ---

-Now that you've built an app, get it ready to launch!

-By now, you might have built your first app with Okta, congrats!
-There are just a few final steps for you to take to customize your app and get it ready to launch.
-The guides below help you take your app to the finish line.
+Now that you've built an app, there are a few final steps for you to take to customize your app and get it ready to launch.
+This guide provides multiple checklists to help you take your app over the finish line.

-Here's your pre-launch checklist:

-### Branding and customization
+## Branding and customization

 Ensure your application fits your brand: